-Foods that do not contain gluten and are safe to eat include:
+Foods that don’t contain gluten and are safe to eat include:

 Some oat products can be contaminated with wheat gluten.
-Some people choose to avoid oats because of this.
+Because of this, some people choose to avoid oats.

 Gluten sometimes appears in foods or places you wouldn’t expect:

-- It is used as a thickening agent in many gravies and sauces.
+- It’s used as a thickening agent in many gravies and sauces.

-- It is sometimes used in medicines.
+- It’s sometimes used in medicines.
 Talk to your doctor or pharmacist before taking a new medicine.
 This includes vitamins and supplements.

 - It can be found in lip balm, lipstick, and other cosmetics.

 Celiac disease and other gluten sensitivities have become more well-known.
 Gluten-free eating has become more mainstream.
 Many restaurants offer gluten-free options.
-Grocery stores usually have whole gluten-free sections.
-So plenty of gluten-free products can be found.
+Many grocery stores have gluten-free sections.
+These mean plenty of gluten-free products can be found.

 Living with celiac disease

-Learning to be gluten-free may be difficult at first.
+Learning to be gluten free may be hard at first.
 It will take time for you and your family to learn how to avoid gluten.
-You’ll have to learn to read ingredient labels and identify the foods that contain gluten.
-You’ll have to be careful when you buy foods at the grocery store, or when you eat out.
+You’ll have to learn to read ingredient labels at the grocery store.
+You’ll have to be careful when you eat out.
 You’ll probably have to learn some new cooking recipes.

 If you’re looking for help, there are many resources available.
-Many books and websites provide information, tips, and recipes for gluten-free living.
+Books and websites provide information, tips, and recipes for gluten-free living.
 Your local celiac disease support group is a good source of information and support.
 You may also find it helpful to meet with a registered dietician.
-A dietician can help you learn what foods to avoid, how to read food labels, and how to make healthy substitutions.
+He or she can help you learn what foods to avoid, how to read food labels, and how to make healthy substitutions.
 Ask your doctor for help finding a certified registered dietician in your area.